 The increase in the value of your pension savings in the L G P S in a year is calculated by working out the value of your benefits immediately before the start of the ‘pension input period’, increasing the value by inflation and then comparing it with the value of your benefits at the end of the ‘pension input period’.

 The ‘pension input period’ (PIP) is the period over which your pension growth is measured.
 From 6 April 2016, PIPs for all pension schemes are aligned with the tax year – 6 April to 5 April.
-Before the 2016/17 year, the PIP for the L G P S was 1 April to 31 March, except for the 2015/16 year when Special transitional rules applied.
-The table below shows how the annual allowance has changed in recent years.
+Before the 2016/17 year, the PIP for the LGPS was 1 April to 31 March.
+Special transitional rules applied in the 2015/16 year.

 Table 3: The Annual Allowance since 2011